 So what's the difference?
 The Misfit Flash is chunkier and made of plastic instead of aluminium.
 Check out our comprehensive Misfit Flash review.

 Feature check: Steps, sleep, smart button.

 Polar Loop 2

-Polar's fitness tracker sequel adds smartwatch style features and beefed up build quality, and has notifications for Android users as well as iOS.
+Polar's fitness tracker sequel adds smartwatch-style features and beefed up build quality, and has notifications for Android and iOS users.

 Feature check: Distance, steps, sleep and calories.

 Let's not pretend that the Jawbone UP Move isn't just a Misfit Flash in slightly different clothing.
 It's clear that Misfit had the idea of making its popular Shine more plasticky and affordable at the same time the team at Jawbone were thinking along the same lines.

 But we judge each device on its own merits and the UP Move has plenty of them.
 It has an accelerometer for step tracking and the like, and there's sleep tracking on offer too.
 Fashionistas will be pleased that it comes in a range of different colours, with different clasps and straps to mix and match.

 This is Fitbit's least capable fitness tracker, but it's still a useful bit of kit – there's no sleep tracking and no way to measure elevation, but steps, distance and calories are all covered, and the Zip has wireless syncing capabilities too.

 Add to that the rock-solid Fitbit software and platform and it's an appealing choice for anyone who wants to keep things simple on a budget.